Community Reinvestment Program Work Group

 Membership

-The Work Group has 21 members and includes state agency leaders, legislators, and community members as directed by the legislation.
+The Work Group has 21 members.
+This group brings together state agency leaders, lawmakers, and community members.

 | Date | Event |